WFU-HPC/deac-docs/source/cluster-sla.rst

 * If a research group advisor leaves WFU and data ownership/lifecycle is not pre-determined during the exit process, the responsibility will be deferred solely to the HPC Team who will work with departments and/or collaborators to determine data retention.

 As researchers leave the University, it does NOT trigger automatic archival of research data.
 Data is left in place for new data owners and research groups to continue using unless direction otherwise is explicitly provided during the exit process.

+Inactive data that has not been accessed in over 2 years, may be required to be archive depending on storage availability.

 .. _sec.sla.sdm.permitted_data: